MarcusP-P/WindowsInstall/README.md

 ## Todo
 ### Architecture
 * Create function to update Windows
-* Use the configuration file to reboot the computer
-* By default go to the next task stage unless specicified in the config file
 * Option to skip Windows Update
 * Install Winget AppX package, rather than making people sign up to AppInstaller Insider
   * Make this configurable